nemocrys/vertical-gradient-freeze/README.md

 - Heat transfer trough conduction and radiation
 - Heater power scaling: the position of the outermost point of the solidification front is fixed, the power of the heaters is scaled so that the melting point temperature is obtained there
 - Phase change: the interface between crystal and melt is shifted into the isothermal of the melting point

+Melt flow is not considered in the present setup.

 The simulation may be setup in different ways: